Research on the increasing cost of living and inflation

-This paper examines the growth in short-term lettings and calls for greater regulation of the sector in England.
+This paper examines the growth in short-term lettings and measures to strengthen regulation of the sector in England.
 It provides a brief overview of the regulatory approaches in other countries.

 The number of short-term lettings in England has increased significantly in recent years, due to the development and growth of the ‘sharing economy’ and ‘peer-to-peer’ accommodation services such as Airbnb.